One-shot recognition of any material anywhere using contrastive learning with physics-based rendering

 The environment and illumination greatly affect a material's appearance.
 The main method used by the CGI community to control the background and illumination involves high dynamic range images (HDRIs).
-These are panoramic images that wrap around the scene and provide 360 illuminations.
+These are panoramic images that wrap around the scene and provide a 360 illumination.
 The range of intensities of light is from 0–6550, compared to 0–255 in standard images.
 This allows HDRIs to represent a much broader range of illumination.
-We downloaded over 500 HDRIs from HDRI Haven repositories.
+We downloaded over 500 HDRIs from the polyhaven repository\cite{polyhaven}.
 These HDRIs are highly diverse scenes covering both daytime and nighttime conditions in a large number of indoor and outdoor environments.
 These HDRIs were used to add both illumination and background to the scenes.
 To increase diversity, the HDRIs were randomly rotated and scaled, and their intensities were randomly increased or decreased for each scene.

-\subsection{Adding ground plane and background objects}
+\subsection{Adding Ground Plane and Background Objects}

 Random objects were scattered in the scene to make the environment more diverse and add shadows and back reflections.
 This was done by loading random objects from the ShapeNet dataset and randomly scaling, rotating, and positioning them in the scenes.
 In addition, a ground plane was generated by adding a flat plane below the object and assigning a random PBR material to it.